Combatting harassment and sexual misconduct

 A view of Clough lawn

 Bullying is any behaviour which makes someone feel intimidated, humiliated or offended, whether or not it is intended to do so.
-Harassment is bullying related to: sex or gender, age, disability, race, religion, sexual orientation, marriage and civil partnership or pregnancy and maternity and is illegal.
-In particular, sexual harassment includes any unwanted sexual comments or jokes as well as unwanted physical contact.
+Harassment is bullying related to: sex or gender, age, disability, race, religion, sexual orientation, marriage and civil partnership or pregnancy and maternity.
+Sexual harassment includes any unwanted sexual comments or jokes as well as unwanted physical contact.

 What is sexual harassment?